neo-project/docs/en-us/basic/neocontract.md

 ### Deployment Fee

 NEO's distributed architecture provides high redundancy of storage capacity, and the use of this capacity is not free.
-Deploying a smart contract on the NEO network requires a fee, currently fixed at 500GAS, which is collected by the system and recorded as a system gain.
+Deploying a smart contract on the NEO network requires a fee, which currently oscillates between 100 and 1000GAS depending on the capabilities required by the contract.
+This fee is collected by the system and recorded as a system gain.
 Future fees will be adjusted according to the actual operating cost in the system.
 The smart contract deployed on the blockchain can be used multiple times, until the contract is destroyed by the deployer.

 ### Implementation Fee